 Families from around the world come to the Collaboration on Neuroimmunology: Question, Understand, Educate, Restore (CONQUER) Clinic at Children’s Health.
-We have one of only a limited number of clinics in the U.S. that offer comprehensive care for children with demyelinating diseases.
+We offer comprehensive care for children with demyelinating diseases.
 Here, your child has access to top specialists and the most advanced treatments for neuromyelitis optica spectrum disorder.

 What is Pediatric Neuromyelitis Optica Spectrum Disorder (NMOSD)?

 Neuromyelitis optica spectrum disorder (NMOSD) is an autoimmune disease that can affect a child’s vision, mobility or both.

 Autoimmune diseases like NMOSD (previously called Devic’s disease or NMO) occur when the immune system turns against a person’s own body.
 Typically, the immune system helps the body fight off germs and infections.
 In some people (and for unknown reasons), the immune system gets confused and attacks healthy cells and tissues.